|

 did was to use a list implementation that I had shelved since my

-school days, to come up with the header file clist.h
+school days, to come up with the header file clist.h,

 shown in

-Listing 1, and its implementation clist.c
+Listing 1, and its implementation clist.c, shown in

 Listing 2.